kensho-technologies/graphql-compiler/README.md

             * Can be one of three kinds:
                 * `VertexType`, which represent schema vertices.
                 * `EdgeType`, which represent relations between vertices.
-                * `NonGraphElement`, which represent classes that do not have direct connections to other schema elements.
+                * `NonGraphElement`, which represents a schema element with usually no connections to other classes.
+A `NonGraphElement` may only have connections if it's abstract and all its non-abstract subclasses are `VertexTypes`.
             * Have the following attributes:
                 * `name`, indicating the name of the class.
                 * `abstract`, indicating whether the class is abstract or not.